akshettrj/watgbridge/README.md

 ## Installation

+- Make a supergroup with topics enabled
+- Add your bot in the group, make it an admin with permissions to `Manage topics`
 - Install `git`, `gcc` and `golang` on your system
 - Clone this repository in `$GOPATH/src`
 - Navigate into the cloned directory